YOUR PERFECTLY PLANNED WEDDING TIMELINE

 It is nice to plan for around 20 – 30 minutes after the ceremony to greet all of the guests.
 These timings usually work well when you have about 100 to 150 people, so shift the timings accordingly.

 Now for planning the logistics of the famous confetti shot.
-Here are some alternative confetti ideas of what you could use.
+Here is a detailed article for some alternative confetti ideas of what you could use.

 The confetti shot is best done in four different ways (at least, that is what we think!):

 1. Everyone lines up in front of the venue (the courtyard, hall, church).

 2. You ask only a few people to stay behind for the confetti shot after everyone else has left.
 This could include, for instance, your close family, bridesmaids, and groomsmen.

 3. Have the confetti shot as you come down the aisle, after the ceremony.
 This works particularly well for outdoor ceremonies and it’s the most wonderful reaction from the couple.